Glossary

 Daily or Pre-Operational Forklift Inspections

-Daily forklift inspections, also called forklift pre-use checks or pre-operational checks, are meant to be conducted by the forklift operator either at the beginning of the workday, the beginning of the shift, or before every use.
-That is where the term “pre-use check” comes from.
-These forklift daily checks are not optional, but a legal requirement to ensure the safety of the operator and other people in the vicinity.
+Daily forklift inspections — also called forklift pre-use checks or pre-operational checks — are done by the forklift operator at the start of the workday, the start of the shift, or before every use.
+That last habit is where the name "pre-use check" comes from.
+These checks are not optional.
+They are a legal requirement that protects the operator and everyone working nearby.

 - General state and any obvious damage